 There is the option of organising customised trips for family or company events.
 This possibility is adapted to suit your needs, whereby it is possible to reserve a compartment, a carriage or even the whole train, as well as the desired route.

 A unique way of travelling to and discovering Alcalá de Henares, the birthplace of Miguel de Cervantes.
-Starting on 15 April!
+From 20 April to 7 December 2024!

 Hop onto a train or bus and leave the hustle and bustle of the city behind.